 Innovation has emerged as a key challenge for HR but also a key opportunity.
 HR can place innovation at the very heart of a college’s behaviours and processes.
 It is central to modern organisations.
 “HR can support in the sense of building and buttressing the capabilities, behaviours and culture which can drive innovation,” according to the CIPD.

 Kilby-Brooks preaches the virtues of being organised and able to adapt when working in HR.
 She states that you must be “honest and good at communicating with unions, employees and stake-holders as this goes a long way towards creating close and lasting relationships”.

 She also stresses the importance of team working.
 HR is a great industry to work in for those who value being the member of a team.

 Kilby-Brooks explains that a postgraduate diploma in human resource is commonplace for those wishing to get into a career in HR, as well as a degree or a masters.
 A degree in business management, economics, finance or psychology may well be beneficial.

 However, you do not necessarily need a degree or a specific PGCE qualification to work in the HR sphere in FE if you have relevant experience.
 Becoming an associate member of the CIPD is recommended.
 Doing so:

 If you’re a college student or a recent graduate, an internship can also be a fruitful path into HR.

 According to Payscale, the average salary for HR professional in the UK currently stands at £25,052.
-Although entry-level jobs in HR usually pay anywhere between £16,786 at West Suffolk College, Bury St Edmunds to £20,3618 in London, a head of HR at St Brendan’s Sixth Form College in Bristol pays up to £50,000 per year.
+Although entry-level jobs in HR usually pay anywhere between £16,786 at West Suffolk College, Bury St Edmunds to £20,3618 in London, the head of HR at St Brendan’s Sixth Form College in Bristol pays up to £50,000 per year.